 About the club

-Leeds Beckett’s squash club has two men’s teams and one women’s team who compete in the British University and Colleges Sport (BUCS) competitions.
+Leeds Beckett Squash club have three men’s teams and one woman’s team who compete in leagues in the British University and Colleges Sport (BUCS) competitions.
 We also offer social squash sessions - it doesn’t matter what experience you have; anyone is more than welcome to come along and play.

 Kirsty McPhee - Head Coach